-2. Dictionary inputs#
+2. Dictionary Inputs#

 In the previous example, the model parameters were built from a ‘.yaml’ file.
 In some cases, the functional parameters are relatively complex and can be challenging to specify in the ‘.yaml’ format.
 Therefore, the model can also be constructed using a dictionary, as demonstrated below.

 2.1.
-Import modules#
+Import Modules#

 1import thevenin